 On the competitiveness of the company

-Drafting and negotiation of non-competition clauses
+Drafting and negotiation of non-compete clauses

 Factors to consider when writing